ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 cd ~/www/wordpress/wp-content/themes/gulp-wordpress
 ```

-To prepare the theme to work with Gulp, we need to install it inside our theme, but first we need to run the command `npm init` and follow a few simple steps to create a `package.json` file which will include information about the theme and what are the packages we need in our project.
+Next we need to run the `npm init` command and follow a few simple steps to create a `package.json` file which will include some information about the theme and the used packages in our project.

 After finishing up the steps, we will have a starting file that looks similar to this: